-Figure FINANCIAL.2: Income units receiving Commonwealth Rent Assistance by SA2, at June 2019 to 2022
+Figure FINANCIAL.2: Income units receiving Commonwealth Rent Assistance by SA2, at June 2019 to 2022 Click on the interactive map to explore the data

 - For the best experience use Chrome, Edge or Firefox browsers.
 For more information on browser compatibility, see Supported browsers - Best viewed on a desktop, laptop or tablet.